SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 the method, property, or subscript's introducer keyword (such as ``final var``, ``final func``, ``final class func``, and ``final subscript``).

-Any attempts to override a final method, property, or subscript in a subclass are reported as a compile-time error.
+Any attempt to override a final method, property, or subscript in a subclass is reported as a compile-time error.
 Methods, properties, or subscripts that you add to a class in an extension can also be marked as final within the extension's definition.